 The estimated contribution amounts above are based on projected members' pensionable earnings.
-Therefore, the actual employer's current service cost may be different from the above estimates.
+Therefore, the actual employer's current service cost and provision for adverse deviations in respect of the current service cost may be different from the above estimates and, as such, the contribution requirements should be monitored closely to ensure contributions resume in accordance with the Act.